ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    "Copy the NS RRs for the subzone into the authority section of the reply.
 Put whatever addresses are available into the additional section, using glue RRs if the addresses are not available from authoritative data or the cache.
-If glue RRs do not fit, set TC=1 in the header.
+If glue all RRs do not fit, set TC=1 in the header.
 Go to step 4."

 # Why glue is required